amugldx/amugldx/README.md

 ###

-<p align="left">Should you desire to initiate a conversation or propose a collaboration, I may be reached at links down below</p>
+<p align="left">If you have feedback, suggestions, or want to collaborate, I'd love to hear from you.
+Reach me at links down below.</p>

 ###